ignashub/fl-technics/calculator/README.md

 1. Clone the repository: First, you need to clone the repository to your local machine.
 You can do this with the following command:

    git clone <repository_url>

 2. Install MySQL: If you don't have MySQL installed, you'll need to install it.
 The installation process depends on your operating system.
 You can find instructions for various operating systems in the MySQL documentation.

 3. Install dependencies: Navigate to the project directory and install the necessary dependencies with Composer and npm:

-cd <project_directory>
+   cd calculator
    composer install
    npm install

 4. Set up environment variables: Copy the .env.example file to a new file named .env:

    cp .env.example .env

 Then, open the .env file and set the necessary environment variables, such as your database connection details.

 5. Generate application key: Run the following command to generate a new application key:

    php artisan key:generate

 6. Run migrations: Run the following command to execute the database migrations:

    php artisan migrate

 7. Start the server: Finally, you can start the Laravel server with the following command:

    php artisan serve

 You can now access the application in your web browser at http://localhost:8000.